 Dizziness is highly varied and there are different forms (e.g. rotary vertigo).
 Finding the cause is usually difficult, which is why treatment is often non-specific and protracted.

-In the kyBoot/on the kyBounder, you stand on a soft material which allows you to gently train your equilibrium to actively counteract dizziness.
+In the kybun shoe/on the kybun mat, you stand on a soft material which allows you to gently train your equilibrium to actively counteract dizziness.
 It has been proven that exposing yourself to dizziness is the most effective therapy against it.

 More details » Take the first step towards pain-free walking.
 Try a pair of kybun trial shoes for 14 days.